 Strava fans can chase their friends down in Strava Live Segments, while Strava Summit users will get further access to real-time races against personal best times.
 The Segment Explore feature allows you to view popular nearby segments, star them and charge.
 If you want to use the Edge 1030 for training, Garmin has developed the new Training Peaks Connect IQ app to let you input your daily workouts on the Edge 1030.
 The app will guide you through the workout in real-time with intensity targets and intervals.

-Pioneer and power data are becoming synonymous, and for good reason.
-Their dual-sided power meter is used by many pro teams and their technology has trickled down to an affordable single sided meter for the masses.
+Pioneer and power data are becoming synonymous and for good reason.
+Their dual-sided power meter is used by many pro teams and their technology has trickled down to an affordable single-sided meter for the masses.
 All that data needs to go somewhere, and what better place than Pioneer’s color GPS.
 The SGX-CA600 can lead riders along highlighted routes, and it’s equipped with cue sheet directions and route downloading from Strava and Ride With GPS.
-When used with the Pioneer Cyclo-Sphere, riders receive text and email notifications, and Di2 or eTap drivetrain status all without taking out your phone.
+When used with the Pioneer Cyclo-Sphere, riders receive a text and email notifications, and Di2 or eTap drivetrain status all without taking out your phone.

 Lezyne Mega GPS XL